B-Himanshu19/archospital-distributed-system/README.md

 1. **Homepage**: The landing page provides an overview of the Hospital Management System. 🏠
 2. **Doctors**: Access the list of registered doctors 👩‍⚕️👨‍⚕️.
 You can add new doctors 👥, view their details 👀, and delete existing ones ❌.
 3. **Patients**: Manage the patient database 🧑.
 Add new patients 👥, view their medical histories 📜, and remove existing patients ❌.
-4. **Appointments**: Schedule appointments 📅 by assigning doctors to patients based on availability and specialties.
+4. **Appointments**: Schedule appointments 📅 by assigning doctors to patients based on availability and specialties,through the backend engine and that assigns doctors to patients automatically based on real-time availability and specialty matching..
 View the list of scheduled appointments 📋, and delete appointments if needed ❌.
 5. **Auto-Assign Appointments**: Use the intelligent algorithm 🤖 to automatically assign appointments based on doctor specialties and patient medical histories.

+## Backend Architecture 🏗️

+- **Stateless Microservices**: Each module handles independent functionality.
+- **SQLite Backend**: Lightweight database for demo purposes; adaptable to full-scale SQL or NoSQL solutions.
+- **RESTful APIs**: Clean separation of frontend/backend communication.
+- **Scalable Design**: Ready for deployment via Docker/Kubernetes clusters.
+- **Secure Data Flow**: End-to-end encryption for patient confidentiality and HIPAA-compliant design.
+- **Distributed Ready**: Capable of multi-region deployment across data centers.

 ## Contributing 🤝